 Family Find uses engagement strategies, discovery tools, technology and databases to identify and locate family members or natural supports who may be interested in supporting the youth and family.
-Once identified, a team approach is utilized, with the help of an assigned social worker, to build a plan around supporting the youth and family.
+Once identified, a team approach is utilized, with the help of a child welfare worker, to build a plan around supporting the youth and family.